 {%p if ints.get('bad_conditions_need_for_repair',DAEmpty()).checked %}

-Please describe in full and complete detail how you came to know of each and every need for repair or other problem in the tenant’s apartment and/or common areas of the building, within the most recent 6 years of the tenant’s tenancy.
+Please describe in full and complete detail how you came to know of each and every need for repair or other problem in the tenant’s apartment or common areas of the building, or both, within the most recent 6 years of the tenant’s tenancy.
 (This includes both alleged and confirmed problems, including, but not limited to, each of the problems alleged in the tenant’s complaint.)
 For each such problem or condition, please state:

 The nature of the problem;